Jasmine Sanders Stuns In Skimpy Top & Matching Bikini Bottoms In A Pool

 “Aye’ thats not badd together!!
 This fasho took u bac a few years!
 Maybe 88′ 89′ round there!!” suggested another fan.

-In addition, Jasmine showcased her physique in another bikini yesterday, that time opting for a neon pink thong bikini.
+Jasmine showcased her physique in another post yesterday, that time opting for a neon pink thong bikini.
 She was filmed spraying herself and adjusting her swimsuit and also wore a black mask for the occasion.
 She mentioned masks in the caption, although many of her followers seemed distracted by her trim figure and bare booty.

-She also wore her hair in tight braids that she brushed into a half-ponytail for the occasion.
+She wore her hair in tight braids that she brushed into a half-ponytail for the occasion.